-On this Sabbath [Friday, September 29, 2017] at sundown begins the Jewish Holiday Yom Kippur.
+On this Tuesday, September 18, 2018, at sundown, begins the Jewish Holiday Yom Kippur.
 This is the Highest Holy Day on the Jewish calendar.
 It marks the culmination of the ten "Days of Awe" from Rosh Hashanah [the Jewish New year] to Yom Kippur [the Day of Atonement].

 The 10 Days of Awe [days of repentance] are considered the High Holy Days for the Jewish people.
 This is a time for serious introspection, a time to consider the sins of the previous year and repent before Yom Kippur.

 "Although Yom Kippur is an intense, solemn holiday, it is nevertheless viewed as a happy day, since if one has properly observed this holiday, by the end of Yom Kippur they will have made lasting peace with others and with God."

 Yom Kippur is a day of reconciliation, when Jews strive to make amends with people and to draw closer to God through prayer and fasting."

 Yom Kippur is marked by 25 hours of fasting.
 There are other fast days in the Jewish calendar, but this is the only one the Torah specifically commands us to observe.
 Leviticus 23:27 describes it as "afflicting your souls," and during this time no food or liquid may be consumed.
 The fast starts an hour before Yom Kippur begins and ends after nightfall on the day of Yom Kippur."

 According to Jewish tradition, it is also the day when God decides the fate of each human being.